To meet your protection level requirements, you can deploy Oracle Database Firewall in monitoring only mode, or monitoring and blocking mode.

 In this deployment mode, Oracle Database Firewall can monitor and alert on SQL traffic, but cannot block or substitute SQL statements.

 The image illustrates deployment of Oracle Database Firewall in Host Monitor mode.
 The callouts or pointers in the image indicate the following:

 Learn how to define the parts of the Oracle Database Firewall policy for Oracle Audit Vault and Database Firewall.

-To understand configuring the database firewall policies for Oracle Database Firewall, it is helpful to understand the terms whitelist and blacklist.
-Though you will not see the terms whitelist or blacklist in the Oracle Audit Vault and Database Firewall user interface when you are creating Oracle Database Firewall policy, these concepts are useful as you define the parts of Oracle Database Firewall policy.
+To understand configuring the database firewall policies for Oracle Database Firewall, it is helpful to understand the terms allowlist and blocklist.
+Though you will not see the terms allowlist or blocklist in the Oracle Audit Vault and Database Firewall user interface when you are creating Oracle Database Firewall policy, these concepts are useful as you define the parts of Oracle Database Firewall policy.

-Oracle Database Firewall policies focus on the positive enforcement model of whitelists.
-However, a firewall policy can also support blacklists in the sense that you can use various elements of a firewall policy to disallow specific SQL statements.
+Oracle Database Firewall policies focus on the positive enforcement model of allowlists.
+However, a firewall policy can also support blocklists in the sense that you can use various elements of a firewall policy to disallow specific SQL statements.

 See Also:Oracle Audit Vault and Database Firewall Auditor's Guide for detailed information on creating Database Firewall policies.